cyberknight777/hugo-stuff/content/instructions/cancunf.md

 #### Sideloading in recovery

-To sideload in recovery, first you turn off your device, push and hold the power and volume button at the same time and release once the phone has booted into the Bootloader Mode.
+To sideload in recovery, first you turn off your device, push and hold the power and volume down button at the same time and release once the phone has booted into the Bootloader Mode.

 Open a Terminal / Command Prompt / PowerShell Terminal and run ```fastboot reboot recovery```.